pyOpenSci/pyopensci.github.io/_posts/2024-12-13-python-packaging-security.md

 **Note:** Trusted Publisher workflows are currently only available for GitHub.
 Support for GitLab may be coming in the future—stay tuned!
 {: .notice }

-## **5. Create a Dedicated Environment for Publish Actions**
+## 5. Create a dedicated environment for publish actions

 Use isolated environments in combination with Trusted Publisher in your GitHub workflow to publish to PyPI.
-Isolated environments ensure that your publishing process remains secure even if other parts of your CI pipeline are compromised.
+Isolated environments ensure your publishing process remains secure even if other parts of your CI pipeline are compromised.

 If you look at the pyometra workflow, notice that we have an [environment called `pypi`](https://github.com/pyOpenSci/pyosMeta/blob/main/.github/workflows/publish-pypi.yml#L57) that is used for trusted publishing.
-By setting this up, we have created a direct pipeline between this action and PyPI via the pypi environment and the trusted publisher setup which refers to the workflow file's name.
+By setting this up, we have created a direct pipeline between this action and PyPI via the PyPI environment and the trusted publisher setup, which refers to the workflow file's name.

 ```yaml
   publish: